denerose/Battleship-Odin/README.md

 Built in Typescript.

 W3.css is used minimally for page formatting.
-All app formatting is in a separate css.
+All app formatting and DOM control is in a separate css and ts files.

 ## Current State
 - P1 is a human player and can place ships, make attacks, and win or lose the game